lj020326/cloudify3-plugin-test/README.md

 Then run the tests using nose

-To run an integration/deploy test, then run the following commands from the blueprints directory (assuming you have a boostrapped manager already running):
+To run an integration/deploy test, then run the following commands from the blueprint directory (assuming you have a boostrapped manager already running):

 cfy blueprints upload -b test-echo-plugin -p blueprint.yaml